haidarvm/mini/README.md

 - uses only native PHP code, so people don't have to learn a framework
 - uses PSR-4 autoloader
 - REST API support with symfony http component
-- Simple Active Record for databae
+- Simple Micro Active Record for database

 ## New Compononets
 - active record for simple database tools
 - symfony http component for REST API
 - dotenv
+- logger

 ## Requirements
 - PHP 5.6 or PHP 7.x (PHP 8.0 also work fine)